Edmund Kemper: Release and time between murders

 On December 18, 1969, his 21st birthday, Kemper was released on parole from Atascadero.
-Against the recommendations of psychiatrists at the hospital, he was released into the care of his mother Clarnell —who had remarried, taken the surname Strandberg, and then divorced again— in Aptos, California, a short drive from where she worked as an administrative assistant at the University of California, Santa Cruz (UCSC).
-Kemper later demonstrated further to his psychiatrists that he was rehabilitated and on November 29, 1972, his juvenile records were permanently expunged.
+Against the recommendations of psychiatrists at the hospital, he was released into the care of his mother Clarnell—who, by this time, had remarried, taken the surname Strandberg, and divorced again.
+Clarnell then resided in Aptos, California, a short drive from where she worked as an administrative assistant at the University of California, Santa Cruz (UCSC).
+Kemper later demonstrated further to his psychiatrists that he was rehabilitated, and on November 29, 1972, his juvenile records were permanently expunged.
 The last report from his probation psychiatrists read:

-While staying with his mother, Kemper attended community college in accordance with his parole requirements and had hoped to become a police officer, though he was rejected because of his size—at the time of his release from Atascadero, Kemper stood 6 ft 9 in tall—which led to his nickname, "Big Ed".
+While staying with his mother, Kemper attended community college in accordance with his parole requirements and had hoped to become a police officer, though he was rejected because of his size—at the time of his release from Atascadero, Kemper stood 6 ft 9 in tall—which led to his nickname "Big Ed".
 Kemper maintained relationships with Santa Cruz police officers despite his rejection from joining the force and became a self-described "friendly nuisance" at a bar called the Jury Room, a popular hangout for local cops.

-Kemper worked a series of menial jobs before gaining employment with the State of California Division of Highways.
+Kemper worked a series of menial jobs before gaining employment with the State of California Division of Highways in 1971.
 During this time, his relationship with Clarnell remained toxic and hostile, the two having frequent arguments that their neighbors often overheard.
 Kemper later described the arguments he had with his mother around this time, stating the following:

 When he had saved enough money, Kemper moved out to live with a friend in Alameda.
 There, he still complained of being unable to get away from his mother because she regularly phoned him and paid him surprise visits.
-He often had financial difficulties, which resulted in his frequently returning to his mother's apartment in Aptos.
-At a Santa Cruz beach, Kemper met a student from Turlock High School to whom he became engaged in March 1973.
-The engagement was broken off after Kemper's second arrest, and his fiancée's parents requested her name not be revealed to the public.
+He often had financial difficulties, which resulted in him frequently returning to his mother's apartment in Aptos.
+Kemper, who was then in his early twenties, met a female student from Turlock High School at a Santa Cruz beach, and the two became engaged in March 1973.
+Their engagement lasted over a year before being broken off due to Kemper's second arrest.
+Her parents requested her name not be revealed to the public; she was reportedly 17 and still attending high school at the time.